roxlukas/lmeve/README.md

 * Crysis McNally - for excellent ideas and thorough testing
 * Aideron Technologies - for excellent closed beta
 * CCP Games - for making such a great game and providing API for us, developer kind, to tinker with
+* To all supporters and donators.
+Thank you!

 <h3>Donations are welcome!</h3>